 Financial Aid

-Most schools, and certainly those which are accredited by the appropriate agencies, offer federal financial aid.
-To learn more about eligibility and to apply visit the financial aid office of the school and complete a FAFSA.
+Most schools, accredited by the appropriate agencies, offer federal financial aid.
+To learn more about eligibility and to apply, visit the school’s financial aid office and complete a FAFSA.

 Scholarships and Grants

 Nursing school scholarships are available to those who qualify.
-Many opportunities are available through the Sigma Theta Tau website, which is the Honor Society of Nursing.
+The Sigma Theta Tau website, the Honor Society of Nursing, offers many opportunities.

 Read more about the cost of RN programs.